-- environmentally sustainable investments with a minimum commitment to invest 25% or more of its investments in these investments; and - socially sustainable investments, with a minimum commitment to invest 25% or more of its investments in these investments.

-The minimum allocations are subject to sector specific rules, which under specific circumstances might impose the fund to exceed the 20% bucket of non - sustainable investments to allow for redemptions.
+- environmentally sustainable investments with a minimum commitment to invest 50% or more in these investments - socially sustainable investments, with a minimum commitment to invest 5% or more in these investments.
+The minimum allocations are subject to sector specific rules, which under specific circumstances might impose the fund to exceed the 20% bucket of non-sustainable investments to allow for redemptions.
 The minimum allocations are calculated by use of a weighted calculation against the total market value of the fund's investments.
+For how exposures are attained through indirect investments, please refer to the chart below.
+"Indirect investments" captures exposures in issuers other than direct exposures.